Memory and Concentration Issues

 - Hobbies: Learn a new skill, such as knitting or crocheting, or a new sport.
 Try writing and brushing your teeth with the opposite hand from the hand you usually use.

-- Conversation: Enjoy a cup of coffee with a friend and discuss world events.
+- Conversations: Enjoy a cup of coffee with a friend and discuss world events.

 - Languages: Learn a new language.
 Rosetta Stone has CDs that you can purchase in various languages.

-- www.positscience.com, a Web site where you can try out a couple of the exercises from the Brain Fitness Program, which has been used to help veterans with traumatic brain injuries recover some of their capabilities
+- Postit Science is a site where you can try out a couple of the exercises from the Brain Fitness Program, which has been used to help veterans with traumatic brain injuries recover some of their capabilities